deivid-rodriguez/byebug/README.md

 [ruby-debug](https://github.com/mark-moseley/ruby-debug) users, notice:

 * Some gems (rails, rspec) implement debugging flags (-d, --debugger) that early require and start the debugger.
-These flags are a performance penalty and Byebug doesn't need them anymore so my recommendation is not to use them.
+These flags are a performance penalty and byebug doesn't need them anymore so my recommendation is not to use them.
+In any case, both rails and rspec have deprecated these flags in their latest versions.
 * The startup configuration file is now called `.byebugrc` instead of `.rdebugrc`.